A key phrase in the movie Scarface (1983), director Brian De Palma, is a Spiritual choice towards Light.

 The main protagonist, Tony Montana, immigrates from Cuba, the limited opportunities country, to the USA, the land with the more significant potential for survival.

 However, in America, he doesn’t want to work as a dishwasher, and his ambitions lead him into the mafia world.

 He has a mature soul, which allows him to see right through people, situations, and environments and draw the right conclusions quickly.

 In other words, the ability to separate the chaff from the grain gives him a vision of how to get success.

 Above all, he doesn’t murder people based only on suspicions but instead prefers to double-check and only after that to make tough decisions.

 value of achievements

 Wealth does not make him more lazy or relaxed.
-He knows the value of his achievements and prefers to recount the earned money himself, as well as to look for the most profitable ways of financial transactions.
+He knows the value of his achievements and prefers to recount the earned money himself and look for the most profitable financial transactions.

 He respects women in his way and takes care of his younger sister, which is younger not only by her age but also by her spiritual experience, as she is a very young soul.